 China factory index hits 5-year high as economy gains steam

-March 31, 2017 by Kelvin Chan The Associated Press
+By Kelvin Chan The Associated Press

 Mar.
 31, 2017 – China’s factory activity ticked up again last month to its highest level in five years, according to an official survey released Friday, in a fresh sign that the world’s No. 2 economy is picking up steam.